Partially collapsed Davenport, Iowa building in "imminent danger" of complete collapse

 The cause of the collapse wasn't immediately known.

-But word of the collapse didn't surprise Schlaan Murray, a former resident, who told The Associated Press his one-year stay there was "a nightmare."
+But word that it happened didn't surprise Schlaan Murray, a former resident, who told The Associated Press his one-year stay there was "a nightmare."

 Murray, 46, moved into his apartment in February 2022 and almost immediately began having issues.
 The heat and air conditioner didn't work, and there were plumbing problems in the bathroom.